fnovales/propellerhead/README.md

 # Summary

 It took me 1 day of work to implement the solution.

+Things to improve with more time:
-To update a note you have to send the customerId because is required field but if I had more time I could find a solution to this issue that is related to Loopback
+	To update a note you have to send the customerId because is a required field but I could find a solution to this issue that is related to Loopback.
+	Hashing algorithm should be more sofisticated and secure Allow bulk update of notes